How to Choose the Best Heat Protectant for Hair

 So here’s a checklist of what to look for when shopping for your next go-to heat protectant spray.

 It goes without saying that you definitely need a product that promises hair protection from heat styling.
-So check to make sure the heat protectant has silicones as part of its ingredients list to ensure that it will coat and help guard your hair against heat damage.
+So, check to make sure that your heat protectant has silicones as part of its ingredients list to ensure that it will coat and help guard your hair against heat damage.
 Two of the more common silicones found in heat protectant sprays are cyclomethicone (which coats your hair in a moisturizing film) and dimethicone (which keeps hair smooth and prevents moisture loss).

-With the flat iron coming in direct contact with your hair when straightening, imagine how much damage this heated styling tool can cause your hair if you forget to spritz heat protectant.
+Don’t forget to spritz heat protectant to your hair before using a hair straightener.
+With the flat iron coming in direct contact with your hair when straightening, imagine how much damage this heat-styling tool can do to your hair if you forget to spritz heat protectant.
 Always have a bottle of heat protectant on your dresser so you’re always prepared.

-Aside from hairspray with medium to strong hold, a heat protectant that doubles as an anti-frizz product can also do wonders to a sleek pixie cut hairstyle.
-Spritz heat protectant on your damp hair before blow-drying to achieve this look.
+Aside from a hairspray with medium to firm hold, a heat protectant that doubles as an anti-frizz product can also do wonders to a slicked-back pixie cut hairstyle.
+Spritz heat protectant to your damp hair before blow-drying to achieve this look.

 If you’re only curling sections of your hair, you still need to spray heat protectant on those sections so they don’t get damaged.
 Hold the bottle around 15 to 20 cm away from your hair when you spray so your tresses don’t get drenched with this product.
 Then, you can rock the curly side part hairstyle with healthier hair.

 Going for big waves?
 Choose a heat protectant that’s big on protection, too!
-When going for long hair with curly side fringe, spray heat protectant generously on your hair before curling.
+When styling your long hair with a curly side fringe, spray heat protectant generously on your hair before curling.